reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 To ensure complete observability of SPA operations, visit the CloudWatch dashboard in the `Automation` account.
 Metrics for Lambda and DynamoDB shoud reflect your activities on personal accounts.

+If you have to go deeper in the inspection of your SPA system, use the [Inspect a production system](./inspect-a-production-system.md) workbook.

 ## Follow-up

 - You can now [create new AWS accounts](./create-a-personal-account.md) and let SPA manage them automatically